No extra wiring

 Installs in minutes

-The smart controller fits directly into the wiring you already have.
+The smart controller fits directly into empty corner of the Deluxe fan, and sits in between the wiring you already have.
 The same black and white wires that normally run from your fan to the fuse panel simply pass through the controller using built-in screw terminals.
 No extra wire runs needed.

 One with your phone